Donearm/awesome-tutorials/README.md

 # Marketing

 * [The Ultimate Guide to Google Ads Ad Extensions](https://adespresso.com/blog/guide-google-ads-ad-extensions/) - a clean explanation of each of the Google Ads ad extensions
+* [The Ultimate Google Analytics Glossary](https://www.lovesdata.com/blog/google-analytics-glossary) - as the title says, a quite comprehensive glossary of the terms connected with Google Analytics
 * [Google Analytics: A Guide to Setup, Track and Measure Results](https://adespresso.com/blog/google-analytics/) - a beginner guide on how to setup and navigate through Analytics' interface